18F/methods/pages/kj-method.md

 ## Applied in government research

 At 18F, KJ participants are almost always federal employees.
 If there is any chance your KJ workshop could include participants who are *not* federal employees, consult OMB guidance on the Paperwork Reduction Act and the Privacy Act.
-Your agencies’ Office of General Counsel, and perhaps OIRA desk officers also can ensure you are following the laws and regulations applicable to federal agencies.
+Your agencies’ Office of General Counsel, and perhaps OIRA desk officers, also can ensure you are following the laws and regulations applicable to federal agencies.

 ## Additional resources